Alexander-Fransson/DefaultRustAxumBackend/README.md

 I tried to make the time string shorter but it proved more difficult than it was worh ro not just remove it

 ### 3. Configuring environment variables

+As the next step I made the functions that retrive the environment variables in backend/src/config_env.rs although I maybe did not need it just yet.